MaxStalker/MaxStalker/README.md

 Burner Wallet.
 - [Burner Wallet](https://github.com/burner-wallet) - several of the previously mentioned project, where utilizing the Power of Burner Wallet and some of the solutions I've came up with, were pushed upstream.

+### Personal Projects
+- [Dungeon Riches](https://leap.dungeonriches.com) - Once upon a time I was working on a gambling site and thought if there is a way to make it more fun and engaging...
+So I started a new project and called it "Dungeon Riches".
+Originally it was supposed to be built on top of Bitcoin node, but later it was ported to LeapNetwork chain.
+Unfortunately the game itself is currently down, due to the fact that LeapNetwork has killed testnet...
+Though, you can check how it supposed to be working [here](https://www.loom.com/share/be4e2265085442eca405097878e11e88).
+During development process I had a chance to try so many hats:
+ - Made game design and core gameplay - utulizing paper prototypes and quick build iterations
+ - Developed Blockchain and LeapNetwork node interaction code
+ - Tried different authorization solutions and databased solutions - `Firebase`, `Facebook API`, `passport`
+ - Created setup with `Mongo` database and designed schema and models necessary for the game to operate
+ - Developed visual representation of the game utilizing `pixi.js` rendering engine
+ - Planned and managed *(maybe that's a strong word, provided I was mostly doing it alone)* features using `Trello` and `Github Projects`
+ - I even wrote a business plan and sent it together with application for the grant

 ### Fun Projects
 From time to time I stumble into a new piece of technology or some fancy idea and I try to explore it and see what I can